EnumSpecialist/EnumSpecialist/README.md

 - 👋 Hi, I’m @EnumSpecialist
-- 👀 I’m interested in python developing and ethical hacking
+- 👀 I’m interested in programming and Cyber Security Research
-- 🌱 I’m currently learning the python language as well as some basics of hacking
+- 🌱 I’m currently learning coding
 - 💞️ I’m looking to collaborate on a beginner to intermediate level project
 - 📫 How to reach me?
 You can message me